matross/mapstache/README.md

 [matross/mapstache "0.1.0-SNAPSHOT"]
 ```

 in your `project.clj` dependencies.
-It is avaliable for download via Clojars.
+It is avaliable for download via (Clojars)[https://clojars.org/matross/mapstache].

-_NOTE_: Mapstache does not provide a template engine.
+**NOTE**: Mapstache does not provide a template engine.
 In order to use it,
 you must provide your own implementation of `matross.mapstache/IRender`.

-An example with Clostache would look like:
+For example, using Mapstache with (Clostache)[https://github.com/fhd/clostache] would look similar to:

 ```clj
 (require `[[matross.mapstache :refer [IRender mapstache]]